 Ignoring his sudden tone, she continued.
 “Its other name is Suicide Forest.
-For a number of people go there to end their lives.
+For a great number of people go there to end their lives.
 It also has a sad history where people would leave the elderly to die when they had no choice but to do so.
-But in recent years, people who are at the end of their rope goes to this place to end their life.”
+In recent years, people who are at the end of their rope will go to this place to end their life.”

 “Oh my god really?”
 Stephanie looked on with horror as Robert had flinched and fallen silent.
 “Wait, isn’t that the same place where…”

 “Where some idiot youtuber went and filmed a dead body, yeah same one.
 Look, you guys can go to the mountain if you want but I have no intention.
 That forest is like a graveyard and I’d rather avoid it all the same.”

 “Right, because you don’t go to them unless you need too.”
 Robert said, his words holding a double meaning as he looked at her with a knowing expression that soon quickly formed into a glare.

 “Actually,” Rachael quickly stepped in between Robert and Taryn’s space.
 “I talked with Taryn about checking something out with me and she kind of already agreed to go.
 Sorry about not saying anything sooner.
 But you know, lots of stuff happening and uh yeah.”

 “Whatever,” Robert turned and headed down the street, clearly annoyed, he wasn’t like this at the start of the trip.
 Taryn wasn’t sure if it was because she brushed him off before or if it was something that she was unaware of.
 Either way, it was clear that he wouldn’t tell her.

 Stephanie sighed as she placed her hands on her hips and watched him walk away.
 “Oh boy.”
 She looked back to the two girls.
 “I’m going to go and see what that was all about, but you guys have fun okay?”